group of PA students posing outside college building

 The program starts every fall semester.
 Applications are due by November 1.

-All required materials must be submitted by the deadline.
+All required materials must be submitted by the deadline (including letters of recommendation).

 Minimum Academic and Course Requirements